Worker's classification: Employee vs Contractor

 Employers have direct financial control over employees.
 Because employees pay them direct wages and they use company resources which tends to fall under overheads associated with having in-house employees.

-How to determine what your business needs for an employee or a contractor
+How to determine what your business needs for an independent contractor vs employee?

-The following are the criteria for whether you need an employee or a contractor for your business.
+The following are the criteria for whether you need an independent contractor vs employee for your business.

 If you need to hire for the long-term main goal-oriented and core activity you should consider hiring employees.